d0lim/study-designing-hexagonal-architecture-with-java/README.md

 - I am writing the whole code with Kotlin.
 - I am using [Kotest](https://kotest.io) for BDD specification, while original code uses [Cucumber](https://cucumber.io).
+- I am using Hibernate instead of EclipseLink.
+Which is the more common implementation for JPA.
+- Failed to run the ch04 rest adapter with h2 database.
+Any helps are welcome.